-An understanding of the Agile Product Backlog Grooming “Iceberg” is important.
+An understanding of the Agile Product Backlog Grooming process is important.
+A metaphor of an “Iceberg” is often used to visualize how the process works.

 How Far Do You Need to Plan Ahead?